 This research component will form the foundation of your future career development, specifically by providing preliminary data and a publication record to support extramural grant applications.

-As you progress through the KL2 Program, you'll present at the KL2 Scholar Forum, Center for Translational Science Activities (CTSA) Postdoctoral Programs Committee and CTSA Grand Rounds.
-You are also expected to prepare and submit two to three journal articles on which you are the first author.
+As you progress through the KL2 Program, you will present at the KL2 Scholar Forum, the CCaTS Postdoctoral Programs Committee and CCaTS Grand Rounds.
+You are also expected to prepare and submit two to three first-author journal articles.

 For more information on the KL2 Program's research component, review the research requirements.

-Once admitted to the KL2 Program, you will meet with your mentoring team and program leadership to develop an individualized action plan and timeline for your career development plan, which you submitted during the application process.
-You'll work with your mentors and CTSA staff to identify the graduate-level clinical and translational research course work that will enable you to achieve your goals and the above-listed core competencies.
+Once admitted to the KL2 Program, you will meet with your mentoring team and program leadership to develop an individualized action plan and timeline for your career development plan.

 Read more about the Postdoctoral Master's Degree Program and Postdoctoral Certificate Program.

 An important and unique aspect of the KL2 Mentored Career Development Program is its mentoring component.
-You'll identify your mentor — a Mayo Clinic faculty member — before applying to the program.
+Identify your mentor — a Mayo Clinic faculty member — before applying to the program.

 The mentor-mentee relationship forms the basis for your growth as an independent clinical and translational investigator.
 Your mentor will also play a vital role in fostering your career development, such as by helping you identify and pursue relevant educational and training opportunities.